The midnight fireworks display is set to erupt again above Edinburgh Castle as the clocks strike midnight on 1st January

 The Midnight Moment - as the fireworks display is called - included a crowd light component in 2023 using flashing LED wristbands in the Edinburgh's Hogmanay Street Party arena on West side of Princes Street.

 The crowd counts down in unison, then as the bells announce the start of a new day, a new month, and a new year, the fireworks explode out of Edinburgh Castle.

 Thousands gather below the castle, many at the Edinburgh's Hogmanay Street Party on Princes Street and the Concert in the Gardens, for this annual display which can be seen from vantage points across the city.

 Following the fireworks, revellers across the country lock arms to sing Auld Lang Syne.

-The pandemic halted the fireworks in 2020/2021 and 2022/2023, but in previous years, as Edinburgh's Hogmanay builds to the midnight bells mini "countdown fireworks" fire off at 9pm, 10pm, and 11pm on New Year's Eve, building to the major, climactic fireworks display at the turn of the New Year.
+In 2022/2023, as Edinburgh's Hogmanay builds to the midnight bells mini "countdown fireworks" will fire off at 9pm, 10pm, and 11pm on New Year's Eve, building to the major, climactic fireworks display at the turn of the New Year.

 Viewing the fireworks

 There are many good viewing points around the city, but other places include Waverley Bridge (some spots have trees), Castle Street, The Mound, and for longer range views, Arthur's Seat (top of Holyrood Park) and Inverleith Park.